Kees van Buuren

-Kees van Buuren (born 27 July 1986) is a retired Dutch footballer who currently played as a right back.
+Kees van Buuren (born 27 July 1986) is a retired Dutch footballer who played as a right back.

 Club career

 Van Buuren is a defender who was born in Lopik and made his debut in professional football, being part of the FC Utrecht squad in the 2005–06 season.
 He was transferred to FC Den Bosch in 2009 and three years later, he joined Willem II.
 In the summer of 2014, he left on a free transfer to Sparta.

 In January 2016, van Buuren left Sparta for Almere City.
 At the end of the 2018-19 season, van Buuren retired.